-This review of the Wizarding World of Harry Potter exhibit at the Franklin Institute in Philadelphia tells you everything you really need to know about the exhibition before you go, as well as whether it's worth it.
+This review of the Wizarding World of Harry Potter exhibit (when it was at the Franklin Institute in Philadelphia) tells you everything you really need to know about the exhibition before you go, as well as whether it’s worth it.

 Since the world premiere of this exhibit was first announced, it sold tickets at an all-time record speed in the history of the museum, with many dates sold out months before the exhibit even began!

 As a book blogger, I visited the exhibit in its first week and am here to share my full review with you about it: all the details, tips to make the most of your experience, whether it’s worth it, and photos from the exhibit.

 An immersive and interactive exhibit for fans of the Harry Potter movies, filled with costumes and props in impressive set designs.
 It also incorporates interactive, personalized technology with which visitors can engage, as well as movie clips.

 First and foremost, wear your best Harry Potter gear!
 SO MANY fans came to the exhibit dressed in everything from Harry Potter shirts to Harry Potter scarves, Harry Potter wands, and full Harry Potter costumes, and it really added to both the fun and the communal experience!